Chromatic quasisymmetric functions of the path graph

 We can use a ribbon tableau to encode a coloring of a labeled path $P_n$.
 Given a proper coloring $c\in\mathcal{PC}(P_n)$ of a labeled path $P_n$ with vertex set $[n]$, we place the color $c(i)$ in the $i$th box of its ribbon diagram, starting with the bottom, left box, and following the ribbon, creating its \emph{ribbon tableau}.
 For example, below, we have two colored paths (with the color of each vertex indicated above it) and their corresponding ribbon tableaux.

 .2in

-We define $RT(P_n)$ to be the ribbon diagram associated to a (labeled) path $P_n$.
-We define the \emph{proper coloring of $RT(P_n)$}, denoted $RT(c)$, to be the ribbon tableau associated to a proper coloring $c\in \mathcal{PC}(P_n)$ with the number in each box called its \emph{color}.
+We define $RD(P_n)$ to be the ribbon diagram associated to a (labeled) path $P_n$.
+We define the \emph{proper coloring of $RD(P_n)$}, denoted $RT(c)$, to be the ribbon tableau associated to a proper coloring $c\in \mathcal{PC}(P_n)$ with the number in each box called its \emph{color}.

-In Section \ref{sec:path}, certain boxes of $RT(P_n)$ will have special significance, so we define them now. \begin{definition} Given a path $P_n$, whose vertices are labeled with $[n]$, and corresponding ribbon diagram $RT(P_n)$, a \emph{left-upper} ($LU$) \emph {corner} of $RT(P_n)$ is a box with no box to its left and no box above it.
+In Section \ref{sec:path}, certain boxes of $RD(P_n)$ will have special significance, so we define them now. \begin{definition} Given a path $P_n$, whose vertices are labeled with $[n]$, and corresponding ribbon diagram $RD(P_n)$, a \emph{left-upper} ($LU$) \emph {corner} of $RD(P_n)$ is a box with no box to its left and no box above it.
 A \emph{right-lower} ($RL$) \emph{corner} is a box with no box to its right and no box below it. \end{definition}